 A leisurely day trip cruising through the dramatic limestone islands, occasionally stopping to enjoy quiet beaches, is far more rewarding than the standard bus-boat tour.

-This is a remarkable village, the whole of it built out over water on stilts and with a giant rock monolith guarding its rear.
+Koh Panyee is a remarkable village, the whole of it built out over the water on stilts and with a giant rock monolith guarding its rear.
 At lunchtime, many tourists on the James Bond Island tours are brought in to eat and shop for handicrafts.